-The Company is subject to the regulatory capital requirement as stipulated in DFIM circular no. 05 dated 4 July 2011 of Bangladesh Bank that a financial institution is required to have a minimum paid-up capital of BDT 1,000 million.
+The Company is subject to the regulatory capital requirement as stipulated in DFIM circular no 05 dated 4 July 2011 issued by Bangladesh Bank where a financial institution is required to maintain a minimum paid up capital of BDT 1,000 million.
 Moreover, as per DFIM circular no. 14 dated 28 December 2011, the financial institutions are required to follow the prudential guidelines on Capital Adequacy and Market Discipline (CAMD) from 01 January 2012.
 Details are as under: